Thank you for hearing the bat signal

 We need passionate people like you to help raise awareness about the potential extinction of bats.
 Join our impact campaign by creating a micro-bat community to take action.
 A small group of people can create change with fun and engaging events.
 Your small steps will raise awareness and create collective impact.
 Think globally and act locally.

-Invite friends over or host a public screening at your school, library or community organization.
+Host a screening in your community.
+Invite friends over for a potluck, or host a screening at your school, library, or community organization.

 Use the Bat Week Cookbook and invite your friends over for a bat friendly potluck screening.